 Some people recommend that you repot the plant often as it grows rather than go directly to the largest size.
 The reason behind this is that some say that it is easier to control fertilizer /nutrient levels and moisture in a smaller pot.

-There is also a school of thought that says if you restrict the roots a little bit the plant will produce more fruit.
-Root restriction will give the plant the feeling that it will die.
-It will produce lots of fruit to ensure the survival of the species.
+A school of thought also says if you restrict the roots a little bit, the plant will produce more fruit.
+Root restriction will give the plant the feeling that it will die, and it will produce lots of fruit to ensure the survival of the species.
 I have found no credible research to support this theory.

-I think it is better to put your plant in its full-size pot right away.
-This will avoid potential problems disturbing the roots in the future.
+I think it is better to put your plant in its full-size pot right away, and this will avoid potential problems disturbing the roots in the future.

 Lighting for your container citrus tree

 Citrus trees need a minimum of 6 hours of full, direct sunlight.
-If you don’t have a good southern window then you can grow citrus with a full spectrum grow light.
+If you don’t have a good southern window, you can grow citrus with a full spectrum grow light.

 Potting soil for your citrus trees

-The choice of potting soil is very important.
+The choice of potting soil is essential.
 Citrus trees need very well-draining soil.
 You will need to water often to keep the roots moist however they can not stay in wet soil.

-Citrus trees hate mud.
-These trees tend to have root rot issues if the soil is too wet.
+Citrus trees hate mud, and these trees tend to have root rot issues if the soil is too wet.